arbitraryexecution/forta-bot-templates/templates/account-balance/README.md

 3. `developerAbbreviation` (required) - Type in your desired abbreviation to specify your name or your development team name.
 For example, Arbitrary Execution uses the abbreviation `"AE"` for its `developerAbbreviation` value.

-4. `protocolName` (required) - Type in the name of the protocol.
+4. `protocolName` (optional) - Type in the name of the protocol that the addresses are associated with.
 For example, for the Uniswap protocol you may type in `"Uniswap"` or `"Uniswap V3"`, for the SushiSwap protocol you may type in `"Sushi"` or `"SushiSwap"`, etc.

-5. `protocolAbbreviation` (required) - Type in an appropriate abbreviation for the value in `protocolName`.
+5. `protocolAbbreviation` (optional) - Type in an appropriate abbreviation for the value in `protocolName`.
 For example, `"Uniswap"` may be abbreviated `"UNI"` and `"SushiSwap"` may be abbreviated `"SUSH"`, etc.

-6. `accountBalance` (required) - The Object value for this key corresponds to contracts for which we want to monitor the account balance.
-Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
-The Object corresponding to each contract name requires an address key/value pair, a thresholdEth key and integer value, and an alert key with an Object value that specifies the type and severity of the alert.
-For example, to monitor the Uni contract Ether balance, we would need the contract address, the threshold value, and a type and severity for the alert:
+6. `accountBalance` (required) - The Object value for this key corresponds to addresses for which we want to monitor the account balance.
+Each key in the Object is a name that we can specify, where that name is simply a string that we use as a label when referring to the address (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
+The Object corresponding to each name requires an address key/value pair, a thresholdEth key and integer value, and an alert key with an Object value that specifies the type and severity of the alert.
+For example, to monitor the Uni contract Ether balance, we would need the address, the threshold value, and a type and severity for the alert (must be valid type and severity from Forta SDK):

 ```
   "accountBalance": {